spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-own-webserver.md

 In this mode all roles will still have Traefik labels attached.
 You will, however, need to configure your Traefik instance and its entrypoints.

-By default, the playbook congiures services use a `web-secure` (443) and `matrix-federation` (8448) entrypoints, as well as a `default` certificate resolver.
+By default, the playbook configured services use a `web-secure` (443) and `matrix-federation` (8448) entrypoints, as well as a `default` certificate resolver.

-You need to configure 3 entrypoints for your Traefik server: `web` (TCP port `80`), `web-secure` (TCP port `443`) and `matrix-federation` (TCP port `8448`).
+You need to configure 4 entrypoints for your Traefik server:

+- `web` (TCP port `80`) - used for redirecting to HTTPS (`web-secure`)
+- `web-secure` (TCP port `443`) - used for exposing the Matrix Client-Server API and all other services
+- `matrix-federation` (TCP port `8448`) - used for exposing the Matrix Federation API
+- `matrix-internal-matrix-client-api` (TCP port `8008`) - used internally for addon services (bridges, bots) to communicate with the homserver

 Below is some configuration for running Traefik yourself, although we recommend using [Traefik managed by the playbook](#traefik-managed-by-the-playbook).

-Note that this configuration on its own does **not** redirect traffic on port 80 (plain HTTP) to port 443 for HTTPS, which may cause some issues, since the built-in Nginx proxy usually does this.
+Note that this configuration on its own does **not** redirect traffic on port 80 (plain HTTP) to port 443 for HTTPS.
 If you are not already doing this in Traefik, it can be added to Traefik in a [file provider](https://docs.traefik.io/v2.0/providers/file/) as follows:

 ```toml
 [http]